 Fontaine de Vaucluse to Gordes

 After breakfast we will transfer you to Fontaine de Vaucluse, the source of a fabled spring that has attracted poets, scientists, and travellers from all around the world.
 From here, your route climbs through brush and cedar forests to a plateau which affords panoramic views of the entire Luberon valley.
 Once you've taken it all in, continue on to the hilltop village of Gordes, named 'one of the Most Beautiful Villages in France'.
-Your base for the next two nights is a breathtaking 5 star hotel and spa where dinner is served for you on your first night.

 8 miles (13 km)